sematic-ai/sematic/developer-docs/README.md

 $ make release
 ```

-Once you have pushed it to PyPi, add the git tag
+Once you have pushed it to PyPi, add the git tag.

 ```bash
 $ export RELEASE_VERSION=v$(python3 ./sematic/versions.py)